Riwa-Hammoud/Batterly/README.md

 <img src="https://github.com/Riwa-Hammoud/Batterly/blob/main/images/Batterly.png">
-<p><i>Batterly</i> is an imaginary bakery brought to life through this cute and functional menu website.
-Designed with a passion for sweets and baking, this project showcases a delightful menu crafted using HTML and CSS, with a special focus on flexbox layout to create a responsive and engaging design.</p>
+<p> Welcome to Batterly — an imaginary bakery filled with sweet treats, where creativity meets deliciousness!
+This project is a simple and cute menu website designed to showcase the mouth-watering offerings of Batterly in a visually appealing way.</p>

+<h2>Why Batterly? 🎂</h2>
+<p>I love sweets and baking, so I decided to combine that passion with my coding practice.
+Batterly is an imaginary bakery I dreamed up to showcase my learning progress while having fun with design.
+It’s a reflection of my interest in creating things that bring joy and comfort—whether it’s a slice of cake or a well-crafted website. </p>

 <h2>Purpose</h2>

-<p>The goal of this project was to enhance my skills with flexbox while creating a charming and user-friendly bakery menu. *Batterly* is designed to reflect my love for baking and sweets, and serves as a creative exercise in web design and layout.
+<p>The goal of this project was to enhance my skills with flexbox while creating a charming and user-friendly bakery menu. <i>Batterly</i> is designed to reflect my love for baking and sweets, and serves as a creative exercise in web design and layout.
 Through this project, I aimed to combine my passion for confectionery with practical web development skills.</p>

 <h2>Features</h2>